 They could still make a fast car or another with lots of storage room but they are still known for “making safe cars”.

-The goal of a good positioning is to create a uniquely authentic impression in the customer’s mind so that the customer associates something specific and desirable with your brand that is distinct from rest of the marketplace.
+The goal of good positioning is to create a uniquely authentic impression in the customer’s mind so that the customer associates something specific and desirable with your brand that is distinct from the rest of the marketplace.

 Consumers want easy decisions.
 They don’t want hundreds of options to find the right one.
 Consciously and subconsciously, Positioning triggers an emotional response from your target audiences.
 If the right levers are pulled in the shortest amount of time, you increase the likelihood for people to decide “yes.”